Direction to Walters Arena

 Unfortunately there is no Post Code for Walters Arena but the following post code will get you to the traffic lights in Glynneath, SA11 5TU.
 From there follow the map below.
 The site entrance is set back from the road and not easy to see.

 The SA10 post codes used in the past will notget you to the site but will take you down a long no through road where you will meet a very irate farmer.

 When leaving the site watch out for the mobile speed camera when coming down the hill into Glynneath.

 Dawn to Dusk Enduro

 The event is once again held at the world class facilities of Walters Arena.
 Here you’ll experience a world of terrains that an average riding experience cannot deliver.
-The event will range from a 6-18 mile loop over various challenging terrains.
+The event will range from a 6-15 mile (approx) loop over various challenging terrains.
 Some easy and some very hard.
 All will depend on whether you choose the easy routes or the more challenging short cuts.